FOSDEM/stands-website/content/stands/debian.md

   <li>the systemd persistent journal is active in Debian 11 by default</li>
   <li>scanner devices can be accessed with driverless scanning, thanks to the new "sane-airscan" package</li>
   <li>Debian 11 is the first Debian release providing a Linux kernel which has support for the exFAT filesystem</li>
-  <li>the security suite is now named bullseye-security so users should adapt
+  <li>the security suite is now named <i>bullseye-security</i> so users should adapt
-  their APT source-list files and configuration accordingly when upgrading.
-  <br/> More details in the <a href="https://www.debian.org/releases/bullseye/amd64/release-notes/ch-information.en.html#security-archive">Release
+  their APT source-list files and configuration accordingly when upgrading (more details in the <a href="https://www.debian.org/releases/bullseye/amd64/release-notes/ch-information.en.html#security-archive">Release
-  Notes</a>.</li>
+  Notes</a>)</li>
-  <li>Debian supports the previous version for at least twelve months following a new release, before it moves to the LTS and eLTS teams for further maintenance</li>
+  <li>Debian supports the previous stable version for at least twelve months following a new release, before transitioning it to the LTS and eLTS teams for further maintenance</li>
   </ul>

 themes: